This article goes over how to prevent and handle student chargebacks. It also outlines Teachable’s chargeback policy.

 Your school’s refund policies, course content, and any other aspects of the course experience should be presented clearly and effectively on the sales page of your course and reinforced across your school.

-For example, if you plan on releasing content over time, this information should be clearly stated on your sales page to avoid future confusion.
+For example, if you plan on releasing content over time, this information should be clearly stated on your sales page to avoid confusion.
 Similarly, once a student has enrolled in your course, you can send them an email containing more information about how the course is structured, along with your refund policy and contact information, for future reference and clarity.

 Craft a Clear Sales Pitch